GeoffAWaddington/CSI30Wiki/Message-Generators.md

 WidgetEnd
 ```

-## Non-MCU Encoders, No Acceleration
+## Non-MCU Encoders, no acceleration
 Use this syntax only if your hardware encoder transmits a single-value for clockwise and counter-clockwise turns.
 Because each surface may be different, replace the "41" and "01" messages with the correct values for your hardware.

 In this example, the hardware encoder only transmits a value of 41 when rotated counter-clockwise (decrement, as noted by the < symbol), and only transmits a value of 01 when being rotated clockwise (increment, as noted by the > symbol).